stggh/PyAbel/doc/transform_methods/linbasex.rst

 projection at angle (:math:`a`) with this modified basis yields the same :math:`x` and :math:`y` parameters as before.

+Lin Basex aims at the determination of contributions in terms of spherical functions calculating the weight of each :math:`Y_{l0}`.
+If we reconstruct the 3D object by adding all the :math:`Y_{l0}` contributions we get the inverse Laplace transform of the image on the CCD from which we can derive "Slices".

 When to use it